tekktonic/up/documentation/projectproposal.md

 ## Daniel Wilkins

 ### Definitions
 There are a couple terms defined by the community that I'll be making use of here, some of which have their names for historical reasons; this is mainly so that if I 'accidentally' use the community terms my meaning is clear:

 Dent: A message sent via OStatus.
 Derived from the original (now defunct) OStatus instance, iDENTi.ca.

+Instance: A server running an OStatus compatible server.

 Federation: Communication with the other servers in the 'fediverse'(below) so that it (mostly) does not matter whether everyone is on a single instance or multiple.
 Essentially the exchanging of posts and other status updates between servers.

 Fediverse: All of the OStatus servers on the web, regardless of their specific implementation, be it GNU Social, Mastodon, Postactiv, etc.

 MUST, SHOULD, MAY: borrowed from RFCs; MUST is required, SHOULD is recommended, MAY is optional.
 Think of these as categories A, B, and C.

 Social: [GNU Social](http://gnu.io)

 ### Project Overview